-As we’ve mentioned above, the frame has a serious impact on the type of mattress that you will get.
-The quality of the latter should match that of the former.
-Just think – would you invest in an expensive frame only to top it with a budget futon bed or vice versa?
+As we’ve mentioned above, a bed frame could have a serious impact on the type of mattress that you buy.
+The quality of the frame should properly support the mattress.
+Would you invest in an expensive frame only to top it with a budget futon bed or vice versa?

-For example, if you have a wooden frame and you plan to have your futon for a longer period of time, you can make sure that your mattress matches your intentions.
+For example, if you have a wooden frame and you plan to have your futon for a longer period, you can make sure that your mattress matches your intentions.

 On the other hand, if you are looking for a solution that you are unlikely to use for more than a few years, you can afford to purchase something cheaper.
-This is where wood composite or particle board frames are particularly useful and you can pair them with a bed which is less expensive and of lower quality.
+This is where wood composite or particleboard frames are particularly useful and you can pair them with a less expensive bed of lower quality.